 Attach separate sheet if required.

 The CNA will flag Thousands-Blocks that are available in an Exchange Area Pool from a CO Code that is not yet confirmed active by the CO Code Holder.
-The box below must be checked if requesting a Thousands-Block from a CO Code that is not yet confirmed active by the CO Code Holder i.e. an Available Pending Thousands-Block.
+The box below must be checked if requesting a Thousands-Block from a CO Code that is not yet confirmed active by the CO Code Holder i.e., an Available Pending (AP) Thousands-Block.

 Optional: